 PRESIDING PRIEST OF THE MASS IS THE BOSS…

 follow his lead and special instructions, even if it goes against these quidelines.
 Let his voice be louder than yours, DO NOT COMPETE WITH HIS VOICE.
 Get to know our Pastoral Team by volunteering at different time slots or taking notes if you happen to attend mass with a presider you have not served with.
 Notice if he reflects after homily or after distribution of communion to allow you to be ready.

 In SSAP, there are three LeCom roles you can serve:

-3) LeCom (doing both Lector and Commentator roles) on a weekday and in the Villages/Condos
+3) LeCom (doing both Lector and Commentator roles) for weekday and Villages’/Condos’ masses.

 TEAMWORK (Under pre/post-covid conditions)